Skip to content

 The actual question

 One path leads to thinner margins and a commodity race.
-The other leads to higher revenue per client and a position that is very hard to displace.
+The other leads to higher revenue per client and a position that’s hard to displace.

-The decision is not about which AI tools to buy.
-It is about what you charge for what those tools make possible.
+The decision isn’t about which AI tools to buy.
+It’s about what you charge for what those tools make possible.